Supporting children and young people impacted by parental imprisonment.

 We support parents around all aspects of parental imprisonment, including how to tell children they have a parent in prison, issues around contact and visits and support around release as this is often the most stressful time for families.
 Our support is for the non-offending parent, whether or not they are still in a relationship with the parent in prison.
 Parents have the opportunity to meet others in a similar situation and form peer-support groups, aided by our trained staff.

-We currently run two online groups for children impacted by parental imprisonment, one for primary aged children and one for secondary aged.
+We currently run a range of online groups for children impacted by parental imprisonment.
 Our groups give children the opportunity to meet other children with a parent in prison, to make friends and to reduce their isolation.
 Our groups give children and young people the opportunity to discuss their feelings around having a parent in prison in a safe and non-judgemental environment.

 We understand that reaching out and asking for support can be difficult at times, and that many families follow our work online via social media for quite some time before reaching out for direct support.
 To try and help in the meantime, we offer a range of generalised resources designed to help families navigate the difficult waters of parental imprisonment.
 When a family makes contact with the charity, our specialised staff are able to work with the carer to create personalised resources, taking into account the child’s developmental needs, the nature of the parent’s offence and the child’s relationship with the imprisoned parent.